🇲🇾 Malaysia

 Is Bank Islam personal loan Shariah-compliant?

 Yes.
-Bank Islam Personal Financing-i uses the Tawarruq (commodity murabahah) structure — the same Shariah mechanism used by most Malaysian Islamic banks.
+Bank Islam Personal Financing-i uses the Tawarruq (commodity murabahah) structure — the same Shariah mechanism used by most Malaysian Islamic banks post-2021 reforms (replacing the older Bai Al-Inah contracts).
 What makes Bank Islam distinctive is that it is Malaysia's first dedicated Islamic bank (established 1983) with its own Shariah Supervisory Council overseeing all products.
-There is no conventional 'interest' — instead, a fixed profit rate is agreed upfront and cannot increase even if you miss payments (though Ta'widh, a capped penalty of 1% p.a., applies on arrears).
-All financing is approved by Bank Islam's Shariah board, not just rubber-stamped.
+There is no conventional 'interest' — instead, the profit rate is pegged to BNM's Standardised Base Rate (SBR), currently 3.00%, plus a fixed spread of 2.43%–4.40% depending on your customer tier.
+If SBR moves, the profit charge adjusts (standard practice across Islamic banks today).
+Ta'widh, a capped late-payment penalty of 1% p.a., applies on arrears.
+All financing is approved by Bank Islam's Shariah board.
 Non-Muslims can and do apply for Bank Islam products.

 Is Bank Islam or Bank Rakyat better for civil servants?

 Both target the same audience but have different strengths.
-Bank Rakyat requires cooperative membership (RM 10 share capital, minimal) and is known for the most aggressive civil servant rates — as low as 5.5% p.a. flat for long-tenure products.
-Bank Islam offers broader coverage (more employer types, bank branches nationwide), slightly simpler membership requirement (no cooperative share required), and a higher maximum (RM 300,000 vs Bank Rakyat's RM 200,000).
-If you can only pick one: Bank Rakyat typically wins on rate for civil servants.
-Bank Islam is preferred if: your salary deduction doesn't run through Bank Rakyat's approved scheme, or you need a higher loan amount above RM 200,000.
+Bank Rakyat requires cooperative membership (RM 10 share capital, minimal) and is known for the most aggressive civil servant rates — currently from 4.92% p.a.
+(Public Sector floor).
+Bank Islam offers broader coverage (more employer types, bank branches nationwide) and simpler membership (no cooperative share required).
+Both ceilings are now RM 400,000 with 10-year tenure, so the choice comes down to rate and access.
+If you can only pick one: Bank Rakyat or BSN MyRinggit-i (4.60% floor) typically wins on headline rate for civil servants.
+Bank Islam is preferred if your salary deduction scheme doesn't route through Bank Rakyat/BSN, or you want a dedicated Islamic bank brand rather than a cooperative.

 Can I apply for Bank Islam personal loan online?